 I took my older son (he’s 4) on a trip to Phoenix to visit family.
 Our main outing was to the Phoenix Zoo to see this “Honey I Shrunk the Kids” style exhibit called Big Bugs.
 I’m not into bugs, but we scored a great deal on Groupon, so off we went.
 The zoo set […]

-I just finished listening to the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, and I can’t shut up about it.
-An ex-FBI international kidnapping negotiator opens each chapter with a crazy-but-true hostage negotiation story.
-Then he takes whatever tactic was used and applies it to regular […]
+I just finished listening to the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, and I can’t shut up about it, especially his description of The Magic Email.
+About the book itself: An ex-FBI international kidnapping negotiator opens each chapter with a crazy-but-true hostage negotiation story.
+Then […]